-The members of the Supervisory Board elected by shareholders and those elected by employees prepared for the meetings in separate preliminary discussions.
-With the exception of one meeting, which one member could not attend for important reasons, all members were present at each meeting.
+The members of the Supervisory Board elected by shareholders and those elected by the employees prepared for the meetings in separate preliminary discussions.
+With the exception of two meetings where one of the 12 members was absent, all members were present at all Supervisory Board meetings in 2010.